When I first started blogging, I swore there was one recipe I would never, ever share. My family spaghetti and meatballs recipe.

 - When ready to serve, cook desired pasta.

-- Spoon over pasta and top with cheese or any crushed red pepper flakes.
+- Spoon over pasta and top with cheese or crushed red pepper flakes, if desired.

 To cook sausage, bake at 350 degrees for approximately 25 minutes.
 Allow to cool, then slice into 1/2 inch pieces.
 Drain well on a paper towel lined plate before adding to sauce.